Ramification theory for varieties over a local field: Log Lefschetz trace formula

-{\rm 2.} Let $D$ be a Cartier divisor of $X$ flat over $S$.
-Then, we say that $D$ has normal crossings relatively to $S$ if, \'etale locally on $X$, it has simple normal crossings relatively to $S$. \end{df}
+{\rm 2.} Let $D$ be a Cartier divisor of $X$.
+Then, we say that $D$ has {\rm normal crossings relatively to} $S$ if, \'etale locally on $X$, it has simple normal crossings relatively to $S$. \end{df}

+If a Cartier divisor of $X$ has {\rm normal crossings relatively to} $S$, it is flat over $S$.
 If $D=D_1+\cdots+D_n$ is a divisor with simple normal crossings relatively to $S$, for a subset $I\subset \{1,\ldots,n\}$, the intersection $D_I= \bigcap_{i\in I}D_i$ is weakly strictly semi-stable over $S$.
 If $X$ is smooth over $S$, the terminology on simple normal crossing divisors is the same as the usual one defined in \cite[2.1]{SGA1}.

 We recall the following fact on the tameness of the direct image for a proper semi-stable scheme.

 \begin{lm} Let $S$ be a regular noetherian scheme and $D\subset S$ be a divisor with normal crossings.
 Let $f\colon X\to S$ be a proper weakly semi-stable scheme such that the base change $X\times_SW\to W= S\setminus D$ is smooth and $E\subset X$ be a divisor with normal crossings relatively to $S$.
 We put $U=X\setminus E$ and $f_U\colon U\to S$ be the restriction of $f$.